Carburetor Rebuild FAQ

 - Do you take the carburetors completely apart, including active circuits such as air cut valves?

-I take all the rebuild jobs I do completely apart, even though some things need to be removed only for inspection, not to be sufficiently cleaned.
+I take all the rebuild jobs I do completely apart, even though some things need to be removed only for inspection.
 The only things not disassembled are the throttle shafts and butterflies, which is neither necessary nor is it advisable.
 On some jobs however I even disassemble these, and I have the replacement factory felt and rubber seals for the rare event that it is necessary to remove these shafts.
-As for the aircut valves, on CBX and GL1200 carbs I am probably the only one who removes the air cut valve from the casting because it requires a special tool that I made myself.
+As for the aircut valves, on CBX1000 and GL1200 carbs I am probably the only one who removes the air cut valve from the casting because it requires a special tool that I made myself.
 Everything is inspected, nothing is left to chance.

 - Are you factory certified by the maker or distributor of these carburetors?

 I was certified by American Honda Motor Company in 1983, eventually taking over 220 hours of Honda training.
 My most recent factory Honda course was in 2003.
-If I may self-promote a little, I probably have more Harley-Davison, Yamaha, Suzuki, Kawasaki and Honda training than any carburetor rebuider presently making a living doing carburetors.
+I probably have more Harley-Davison, Yamaha, Suzuki, Kawasaki and Honda training than any carburetor rebuider presently making a living doing carburetors.

 - Did you work on these carburetors when they were new?

 In fact I did, something few other rebuilders can say.
 I made my living by servicing these carburetors and the bikes they are part of, during the 70s and 80s.
-I was there, I knew the bikes, which I believe helps me understand the carburetors better too.
+I was there, I know the bikes, and continue to dervice them even today, which helps me understand the carburetors better too.

 - Do you use the ultrasonic cleaning method?